-Please consider getting help from an organization in your area before proceeding with court action.
-To find an organization, please go to the NV Where to find Help page.
+Please consider getting help from a lawyer before proceeding with court action.
+To find an legal referrals, please go to the NV Where to Find Help page.

 There are two types of legal custody: sole legal custody and joint legal custody.